bsh2/Misc/README.md

-# R-Snippets

-Some snippets of R code written to complete small jobs I have needed to do.
-I provide them here in case they solve someone elses problem.
-I make no promises about the speed efficiency of my code!

-Expect few and varied updates here
+Code files written to complete small jobs I have needed to do, notes, other bits and bobs.
+No promises made regarding speed or efficiency of my code.
+Few and varied updates here.